mantis-software-company/finch/README.md

 - Browse and manage your S3 buckets and objects in file tree
 - Delete folders and buckets recursively
 - Upload and download files
+- Searching buckets & objects
 - More features, soon

 ## Installation

-**Warning:** This software is currently in alpha stage, this means you can experience bugs and crashes any time.
+> **Warning:** This software is currently in beta stage, this means you can experience bugs and crashes any time.
-Don't use alpha, beta and RC (Release Candidate) versions for production environments.
-This version tested in this platforms:
-- Ubuntu 18.04 on Intel proccessor
-- Mac OS Monterey on M1 processor
-- Mac OS Ventura on M1 processor
+We don't recommend using this tool for serious production environments at the moment.
+Use it with at your own risk.
+We are not responsible for file loss and other problems that may be caused by this tool.

 To install Finch S3 Client, follow these steps:

-To install S3 Client, follow these steps:

 1. Download the latest release for your platform from the releases page.
 2. Install the downloaded executable according to your platform's instructions.

-Alternatively, you can create your own executable with pyinstaller.
+Alternatively, you can create your own executable with cx_Freeze.

 ## Contributing